SAP/spartacus-docs/_pages/install/schematics.md

 - Your application is using Angular 9 or higher, < 10.0.
 - Your Node version is less than or equal to version 13.

-## Adding Spartacus core libraries and features to Your Angular Project
+## Adding Spartacus Core Libraries and Features to Your Angular Project

 You can add Spartacus core libraries and features to your Angular project by running the following command from your project root: